DAY 1 BARCELONA

 DAY 14 PORTO

-This morning after a leisurely breakfast and just a short walk from your hotel you are booked for a guided visit to a fantastic Port Wine Lodge which is one of the oldest of the founding Port houses and was established over three centuries ago in 1692.
+This morning after a leisurely breakfast, you are booked for a guided visit to a fantastic Port Wine Lodge which is one of the oldest of the founding Port houses and was established over three centuries ago in 1692.
 For many, it is the archetypal Port house and its wines the quintessential Ports.
 It is dedicated entirely to the production of Port wine and in particular to its finest styles.
 The history of the firm is in many ways the history of the Port trade itself.

 Since its foundation the company has remained independent.
 Now well into its fourth century, it has thrived and prospered, establishing itself as one of the worlds most respected historic wine houses.
 This has been achieved through the perseverance, pioneering spirit and continuity of purpose of successive generations of family involvement.
 You will enjoy a private guided tour of the Wine Lodge concluded with a delightful tasting of some of their best ports.

 You will then head to the Gaia riverfront, the meeting point for traders and fishermen since medieval times; it was here they crossed the river to sell the products from the Upper Douro.
 Your next visit will be to another fantastic Port Wine Lodge that combines tradition and modernity.
 The building dates back to the 18th century and was restored in 1881 with the expansion of the Port wine trade.
-After your visit of the premises you will discover some of their delicious Port Wines.
+After your visit of the premises you will discover some of their delicious Port Wines followed by a delicious lunch accompanied by river views overlooking Porto.

-For lunch, why not take a stroll over the Dom Luis Bridge, an unmistakable icon of Porto, to the Ribeira district, and sit back and relax on the riverbank of Porto.
+After lunch, why not take a stroll over the Dom Luis Bridge, an unmistakable icon of Porto, to the Ribeira district or to discover more of the old town.
 We have many suggestions for further sightseeing for this afternoon or you might just wish to return to your hotel and enjoy a relaxing session of pool and spa.

-In a Nutshell: Visits and Port Wine Tastings to 2 Prestigious Port Wine Lodges, Overnight Porto
+In a Nutshell: Visits and Port Wine Tastings to 2 Prestigious Port Wine Lodges, Lunch, Overnight Porto

 DAY 15 SANTIAGO DE COMPOSTELA